Clemapfel/jluna/docs/manual.md

 Array{UInt64, 4}
 ```

-This can help remind user what type gets converted and can be used when generating julia code.
+This can help remind user what type gets converted and can be used when generating julia code as it can be called statically.

 ---

 ## Accessing Variables

+Now that we know we can (un)box values to move them from C++ to julia, we'll actually use them.

 Let's say we have a variable `var` julia-side: